qlik-oss/mira/README.md

 ## Operation Modes

 Mira supports different operation modes.
 The operation mode determines what operations Mira uses to discover QIX Engine instances.
 This depends on
 1. The orchestration environment in which QIX Engine instances are running.
 This environment must be explicitly provided when starting Mira.
-Currently _local_, _swarm_, and _kubernetes_ environments are supported.
+Currently _local_, _swarm_ and _kubernetes_ environments are supported.
 1. Whether Mira itself runs containerized (the standard/most common case), or if Mira is started as a Node.js process, "non-Dockerized".
 Mira detects this operation mode automatically.

 ### Environment Variables